lxfriday/openai-site-chatbot/README.md

-# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your Files
+# openai-site-chatbot

 This is a chatbot of OPENAI official site.
+You can see the txts in the docs folder.

+GPT-4 & LangChain - Create a ChatGPT Chatbot for Your Files

 Use the new GPT-4 api to build a chatGPT chatbot for multiple Large files.